pbsds/nmigen_dg/README.md

 		otherwise ,->
 			m.d.comb += @error.eq 1

-Here we see the `when` function take in a list of pairs of conditions and body lambdas.
+Here we see the `When` function take in a list of pairs of conditions and body lambdas.
-In Python type annotation, the `when` would look something like this:
+In Python type annotation, the `When` would look something like this:

-	def when(*pairs: Sequence[Tuple[Signal, Function]]): ...
+	def When(*pairs: Sequence[Tuple[Signal, Function]]): ...

-Due to some weird operator precedence, this does not work for single-line when blocks:
+Due to some weird operator precedence, this does not work for single-line When blocks:

-	when condition ,->
+	When condition ,->
 		...

 gets parsed as

- 	(( when condition ), ( -> ... ))
+	(( When condition ), ( -> ... ))

-(I think that `,` having a higher precedence than both `$` and `<|` could be a bug) Therefore, `when` supports this alternative calling convention:
+(I think that `,` having a higher precedence than both `$` and `<|` could be a bug) Therefore, `When` supports this alternative calling convention:

-	when condition $ ->
+	When condition $ ->
 		...

 I am thinking of creating a custom operator equal to `,->` but with a lower precedence.

-The `switch` construct is made using the same idea as `when`, turning
+The `Switch` construct is made using the same idea as `When`, turning

 	with m.Switch(self.s):
 		with m.Case("--1"):